 - Below-normal – ACE below 66

 And it doesn’t need to have very powerful hurricanes to get into the ‘extremely active’ category.
-An above-average seasonal ACE index can come even if the season is having more named storms than average.
-Or indeed by having an average number of storms but with several of them being stronger and long-duration hurricanes.
+An above-average seasonal ACE index can come even if the season has more named storms than average.
+Or indeed by having an average number of storms but several of them being stronger and long-duration hurricanes.

 ACE index in the North Atlantic Basin

-The 2020 Atlantic hurricane season, for example, ended up at 185.8 ACE, so quite well above the threshold for the ‘extremely active’ category.
-This placed 2020 into the Top-10 Atlantic hurricane seasons based on the Accumulated Cyclone Energy index.
+For example, the 2020 Atlantic hurricane season ended at 185.8 ACE, well above the ‘extremely active’ category threshold.
+Based on the Accumulated Cyclone Energy index, this placed 2020 into the Top-10 Atlantic hurricane seasons.

 Below are the recent 15 hurricane season ACE records and the related number of hurricanes in that particular year.

-The record holder hurricane season is still 1933, with an ACE of more than 258.
+The record holder hurricane season is still 1933, with an ACE of over 258.
 2005 hurricane season, the one with the 2nd most named storms after 2020, also ended up extremely high – ACE of 250.

-The highest ever ACE index estimated for a single storm in the Atlantic basin is a remarkable number of 73.6 for the San Ciriaco hurricane back in 1899.
+The highest ever ACE index estimated for a single storm in the Atlantic basin is a remarkable 73.6 for the San Ciriaco hurricane in 1899.
 Such a high number of ACE was likely generated as the hurricane was a Category 4 strength for a very long.
-This storm was maintaining such intensify for 4 weeks.
+This storm was maintaining such intensity for four weeks.

-As we can see above, although the 2020 hurricane season was so extremely active and had a record-breaking number of tropical cyclone formations and hurricanes, it doesn’t necessarily mean the Accumulated Cyclone Energy would be off the charts as well.
-The closest hurricane season, fitting into an ‘extremely active’ category in recent years was 2017.
+As we can see above, although the 2020 hurricane season was so active and had a record-breaking number of tropical cyclone formations and hurricanes, it doesn’t necessarily mean the Accumulated Cyclone Energy would also be off the charts.
+The closest hurricane season fitting into an ‘extremely active’ category in recent years was 2017.

 Note: ENSO is the abbreviation for El Niño–Southern Oscillation.
-A periodic variation in winds and sea surface temperatures over the tropical eastern Pacific Ocean, affecting the climate of much of the tropics and subtropical regions around the world.
+A periodic variation in winds and sea surface temperatures over the tropical eastern Pacific Ocean affects the climate of much of the tropics and subtropical regions worldwide.

-The ACE index is one of the most comprehensive data that is used to compare a tropical cyclone season (hurricane or typhoon) with another season from the past.
+The ACE index is one of the most comprehensive data used to compare a tropical cyclone season (hurricane or typhoon) with another season from the past.

 ACE in the Eastern/Central Pacific Basin